irgaly/kottage/README.md

     }
 }

-// For Kotlin/JVM or Kotlin/Android
+// It can be used as a JVM library for Kotlin/JVM or Kotlin/Android dependencies {
-dependencies {
     implementation("io.github.irgaly.kottage:kottage:0.9.1")
 }